One of the most profitable subscription website business models is a magazine subscription website.

-In order for a magazine subscription website to prosper most effectively, we recommend pairing it with a Portal subscription website.
-This is your free site where you publish free content in order to attract search visitors and convert them into email subscribers.
+A website is only a magazine website if the user can view an issue of a magazine in HTML—one that is linear and periodic with a table of contents and a regular frequency.
+For a magazine subscription website to prosper most effectively, we recommend pairing it with a Portal subscription website.
+This is your free site where you publish free content to attract search visitors and convert them into email subscribers.
 From email, you convert them into paying subscribers of your magazine website.

 Features of great magazine subscription websites

-Magazine subscription website feature #2: A table of contents that’s consistent on every page of the web magazine.
+Magazine subscription website feature #3: A table of contents that’s consistent on every page of the web magazine.

-Magazine subscription website feature #4: An archive of old magazines that can be read online and sorted by topic and/or date.
+Magazine subscription website feature #5: An archive of old magazines that can be read online and sorted by topic and/or date.

 Magazine subscription website feature #7: Bundling content to leverage contrast pricing and increase conversions.

 If you also have a print magazine, you can bundle it with your digital edition to get a higher price point.
 You can also leverage contrast pricing.
 The general principle behind contrast pricing is that you offer three price points.
 The bottom price is the lowest, but the middle and highest price points are much higher.
 However, because the middle price point is so close to the highest, more than 60% choose the highest price option.

 Magazine subscription website feature #8: Include a search function.